kbdar/EDFConsumptionViz/README.md

 ## The Code
 Here is a short description describing the code:
-1. settings.py: Paramters for your wwww.py program.
+1. settings.py: Paramters for your import2Years.py program.
-2. .py: Code to download the 2 years historic data, format it into smaller documents and insert same data into 2 MongoDB collections (1 normal and 1 time series collection).
+2. import2Years.py: Code to download the 2 years historic data, format it into smaller documents and insert same data into 2 MongoDB collections (1 normal and 1 time series collection).
+   Note: I have used a sleep in the function to only have 1 request/second.
+If you execute a lot of requests you will get blocked by the API provider.
-3. triggers.js: A function to associate to your scheduled trigger in MongoDB Atlas that rill run once a day to get the previous days consumption data.
+4. triggers.js: A function to associate to your scheduled trigger in MongoDB Atlas that rill run once a day to get the previous days consumption data.
-4. formatDate.js: Used by triggers.js to format the date as required by the API.
+5. formatDate.js: Used by triggers.js to format the date as required by the API.
 ---
 ## Setup